brian-dawn/brian-dawn.github.io/content/docs/nix-pkg-notes.md

     nix-collect-garbage -d

+# More complex examples

-# Using nixpkg to manage a python project
+## Using nixpkg to manage a python project

 Make a file called `default.nix` in the root of your python project.
 Inside put: